eensymachines-in/cfgwatch/README.md

-# CfgWatch
+# CfgWatch.service
+---
-Systemd service running on the device that maintains a subscriber link to the upstream [webapi-devicereg]() server for the commands to receive and cross checking the device registration.
+Systemd service running on the device that maintains a subscriber link to the upstream [webapi-devicereg](https://github.com/eensymachines-in/webapi-devicereg) server for the commands to receive and cross checking the __device registration__.
 When no registration is identified on the server, the device shall go ahead to register itself.
-Registration information of the device is found combined from 2 files
+Registration information of the device is found combined from 2 files:

 1. aquapone.config.json
 2. auapone.reg.json

 Subsequnetly after this one time registration the device can then just get 200OK from the server as an indication that the device is registered.
-Upon failure to register or error getting the registration the service shall panic fatally and will be aborted. - Currently we make only one attempt to establish link to the upstream server and verify the registartion.
+Upon failure to register or error getting the registration the service shall panic fatally and will be aborted. - __Currently we make only one attempt to establish link to the upstream server and verify the registartion.__

 On receiving a json command from RabbitMQ this service shall overwrite the config.json file and restart the main `aquapone.service`
 ```